 The Offensive Security Wireless Professional (OSWP) is the only practical wireless attacks certification in the security field today.
-The OSWP challenges the students to prove they have the practical ability to preform 802.11 wireless audits using open source tools through a hands-on, four (4) hour, certification exam.
+The OSWP challenges the students to prove they have the practical ability to perform 802.11 wireless audits using open source tools through a hands-on, four (4) hour, certification exam.

 The OSWP exam consists of several dedicated wireless networks with various configurations and vulnerabilities.
 The examinee is tasked with identifying, analyzing, and attacking each of the wireless networks presented to them, with the goal of gaining access to the network encryption keys.